Get into the holiday spirit with a visit to 19 free light displays near Vancouver.

 Location: 1081 Burrard Street, Vancouver.

-Activities: The Festival of Trees is celebrating it 30th year.
+Activities: The Festival of Trees is celebrating its 32nd year.
 The lobby of the Fairmont Vancouver Hotel is transformed into a beautiful Festival of Trees to raise funds for BC Children’s Hospital Foundation.
-This year there are 30 stunning tree displays, each sponsored by a local organization, business or individual.
+This year, there are 30 stunning tree displays, each sponsored by a local organization, business or individual.
 Make a donation and vote for your favourite.

 Location: Fairmont Vancouver Hotel, 900 West Georgia Street, Vancouver

-Closed: All businesses including Granville Island Market are closed on December 25 and 26, 2023, but lights will be on.
+Closed: All businesses, including Granville Island Market, will be closed on December 25 and 26, but the lights will be on.

 Location: 1661 Duranleau St.